dnd1/stronger-loop/src/exercises/love_relations/problem.md

 Love relations
 ----------------------------------------------------------------------

 Hi again!
 Now, we want you relate your models.
-For this, lets add the following relations:
+Fulfill the following requirements using relations.

 1. One "DndUser" has many "Tweets".
 2. A "Tweet" belongs to one "DndUser".
-3. One "DndUser" may have many favorite "Tweet" objects.
+3. One "DndUser" can link multiple "Tweet"s as favorites.

 Name the previous relation "favorites", now remember: